payola/Payola/README.md

 Since the web application is not based on a monolithic architecture, we divide the code into several packages - client, initializer, server and shared.
 The initializer subproject is responsible for initialization of databases used by the web application.
 The rest builds up the web application itself.
 The server package contains the code which runs on the server side, the client package the code which runs on the client side.
 The code in the shared package could be run on both the client side and the server side.
 Also *remote objects* should be placed into this package, since they run on server and can be called from the client side.

+###RPC

-This is also one of the restrictions of our RPC.
+The code separation is also one of the restrictions of our RPC (with benefits).
 You need to separate code which is executed on the client side from the code which is executed on the server side.
 But you can make a call from the client side to the server side as there is no such thing as client-server architecture.

+####Remote object example

 How to write a remote object?
 See the following commented example: